 Inside the SHARPP Studio with Amy

-- What brings her joy: Spending time with family and friends, traveling to see family and friends, playing and watching hockey (she has Center Ice so gets nearly every game!).
+- What brings her joy: Spending time with family and friends, traveling to see family and friends, playing and watching hockey (she has Center Ice so gets nearly every game—go St Louis Blues!).
 Playing on her women's hockey team—it’s a fantastic community.

 - What profession other than SHARPP would she like to attempt: Anything in warm weather, especially the Caribbean!
-More realistic (for now, anyway), includes aspiring to be a dog walker in a city or a coach for a little league team.
+More realistic (for now, anyway), includes aspiring to be a coach for a little league team.

 How to reach Amy

 - Getting Help